acritelli/aws-labs/lab_4_app_mgmt_instance.md

 3. Add a table for the web app: CREATE TABLE images (url TEXT);

 ## Step 5: Configure the webserver

-Now that all of the backend infrastructure has been built and configured, we can begin to configure the actual webserver to host our application.
+ that all of the backend infrastructure has been built and configured, we can begin to configure the actual webserver to host our application.

 Perform the following as the root user.